Why isn’t your business using eInvoicing?

 Let’s run through the chief benefits of ditching your outmoded invoicing practices and embracing eInvoicing.

 The primary concern of small businesses who get paid through invoicing is the long payment turnaround times.

 Getting paid faster is probably the most important concern for such businesses, as late payments are the direct cause of serious cash flow problems and financial strain.

 - With eInvoicing your client receives the invoice the moment you hit ‘send’.
 They’ll get an alert in their accounting software and you’ll receive a ‘read receipt’.
 This means there’s no lag in the sending/receiving process.

-- When you couple this with a ‘pay now’ button for your client, the payment process is sped up considerably, as well as being much more straightforward and immediate.
+- When you couple this with quick payments options for your client, the payment process is sped up considerably, as well as being much more straightforward and immediate.

 - Better still, you’ll be able to set up automatic payment reminders, meaning that your client will be nudged without you having to lift a finger, speeding payment up even more.

 With eInvoicing you gain complete oversight over the invoicing process and will know precisely where an invoice sits in the workflow.

 You’ll know exactly when your client both receives and reads your invoice and can report on your accounts receivable with ease.

 Since your invoicing functionality is also sitting within your accounting software, you can see your entire financial position at a glance.